Chinaza11/class-project/README.txt

 My project used several independent variables (weed density, crop vigor rating, gall rating, southern blight incidence, soil population density of root-knot nematode at planting, midseason and at the end of the season) to predict the crop fruit yield (target/dependent variable).
-Aside the machine learning component, my project also incorporated several other components such as database, plotting, summary statistics, data upload and storage platform.
+Aside the machine learning component, my project also incorporated several other components such as database, web servers, plotting, summary statistics, data upload and storage platform.

 After running the program (project1.py), type 127.0.0.1 on your local browser, this should lead to the homepage where you have three options to select from: 1) add data via manual input 2) add data via a form 3) view dashboard.